 I also helped write and promote BYGays to the queer and straight communities.
 Head on over the the Editorial section at the top for a curated selection of my articles.

 We also threw sporsored events like Pool Parties, Fundraisers, and The Official Capital Pride Party.
 As a team we obtained sponsors including Capitol Pride, Smirnoff, and Vitamin Water.
 We also organize venues and creatively collaborate with promoters, DJ's, artists, and photographers.

-I currently work for One Medical Group as a Brand Ambassador and community manager assistant.
-At our influencer events I engage event goers to let them know about One Medical's mission.
-Over the past eight months I've been to approximately ten events in New York and in San Francisco where I turn attendees into new patients.
+At One Medical Group I worked as a Brand Ambassador and Community Manager.
+At our influencer events I engaged event goers to let them know about One Medical's mission.
+Over eight months went to approximately ten events in New York and in San Francisco where I turned attendees into new patients.
 In a few instances I converted skeptical attendees to patients on the spot using our mobile app.
 I gradually increased my involvement and became the point person and preferred ambassador for events.
-To be honest, I LOVE going to these events to meet people, chat about the benefits of the company and act as its biggest cheerleader.
+I loved going to these events to meet people, chat about the benefits of the company, and act as its biggest cheerleader.

 Simultaneously, I worked on developing the company's brand via two social media outlets.
 I developed our Pinterest from a skeleton into a full fledged outlet for client retention and acquisition.
 I copywrote Pins and actively sought out influential pinners to develop digital relationships.
 My third area of brand development invovled research on analytics for Pinterest.

-I also developed a weekly Tweet called #HealthyHabit to promote the brand via a different outlet.
+I also developed a weekly Tweet called #HealthyHabit to promote One Medical.